 Preparing for and participating in all hearings:

 For child clients, preparing for and participating in 241.1 hearings pertaining to current juvenile dependents with a goal of maintaining the dependency jurisdiction wherever possible and appropriate;

+For parent clients, representation at hearings set to determine the ability to pay for the cost of court appointed counsel.

 Investigating the interests of child clients beyond the scope of the juvenile dependency proceeding and notifying the court of issues on behalf of the child, administratively or judicially.
 These interests may include: